 - Backspin will keep the ball down, forcing your opponent to hit it into the net.

 - Left-spin will keep the ball to your left.

 Now it is up to you to decide on which spin you should use that’ll force your opponent to hit the ball in the direction of your choice.

 Now how to decide on the spin

 - If backhand gives you power, left spin will be best suitable (move your paddle to the left while hitting the ball).

 - If forehand gives you power, right spin will be apt (move your paddle to the right while hitting the ball).

-- If you love playing at electrifying speed, moving away from the table, top spin will serve the purpose (move paddle up while hitting the ball).
+- Provided you love playing at electrifying speed, moving away from the table, top spin will serve the purpose (move paddle up while hitting the ball).